 - Every 5 years between age 50 and 64

 You can decide if you want to get screening invites and reminders or not.
-If you don’t want to get invites and reminders, you can opt-out of the NHS cervical screening programme.
+If you don’t want to get invites and reminders, you can opt out of the NHS cervical screening programme.

 How to book an appointment

 You’ll receive a letter or email inviting you to attend your cervical screening.
 You may also receive an invite from us by the app.
 If you have notifications turned on for the Babylon app, we’ll send you a message with your invitation.
-The invite can also be found in the Appointment tab.
+The invite can also be found in the Care tab.